daehahn/vscode-cc65-apple-debug/README.md

 You need to have CC65 already installed on your machine.

+On Windows, it uses powershell to execute the batch files for processing.

 You will want to have an emulator installed.

 ## Extension Settings